anthonylin1975/my_test_module/README.md

 # IOEX BravoMesh Carrier Module SDK

 ## Summary
+IOEX leveraged Elastos functions to create its owned features and also business cases.
 IOEX BravoMesh Carrier is a decentralized peer to peer communication framework.

 ## Build from source